shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 {% endcode %}

-Of course you can do everything in the createMd5Hash function that PHP can do.

-What is still missing is the registration of the service in the DI container.
+Of course, you can do everything in the `createMd5Hash` function that PHP can do, but the `service.xml` handles registration of the service in the DI container.

 {% code title="<plugin root>/src/Resources/config/services.xml" %}